 - dorsal hemivertebra: classically results in a kyphosis

 - lateral hemivertebra: classically results in a scoliosis

-- ventral hemivertebra (extremely rare): results in the lordosis
+- ventral hemivertebra (extremely rare): results in a lordosis

-A hemivertebra may be seen as an asymmetrical vertebral body on sagittal or coronal scanning, while on axial scanning, a focal defect may be seen at either side of the vertebral column 5.
+A hemivertebra may be seen as an asymmetrical vertebral body on sagittal or coronal scanning, while on axial scanning, a focal defect may be seen on either side of the vertebral column 5.

-Usually directly outlines the bony anomaly and often seen as a wedge shaped vertebral body.
+Usually directly outlines the bony anomaly and is often seen as a wedge shaped vertebral body.

-The prognosis can be variable dependant on the type from being a progressive to non progressive deformity.
+The prognosis can be variable dependant on the type of segmentation anomaly, from being a progressive to a non progressive deformity.
 The strongest negative impact is when a hemivertebra occurs at the lumbo-sacral level 7.